-Catt purchased this house near Briarcliff Manor, New York in 1919.
+Catt purchased this house, which is known as Juniper Ledge and located near Briarcliff Manor, New York, in 1919.
 She lived there with her partner and fellow suffragist Mary “Mollie” Garrett Hay until 1928.
 When Catt first visited, she loved that the property was “isolated, quiet, restful, and gives promise of fun.”
 While living at Juniper Ledge, Catt developed the League of Woman Voters, published a history of the suffrage movement, and founded the National Committee on the Cause and Cure of War.

 The Hotel Statler was added to the National Register of Historic Places in 1982.

 Catt officially established the League of Women Voters on February 13, 1920 at the Congress Hotel in Chicago.
 As a successor to NAWSA, this nonpartisan organization sought to promote women’s suffrage worldwide, remove legal discriminations against women, and ensure the safety of American democratic institutions.
 The League also aimed to involve women in public affairs once they gained the right to vote.
 At the time, 31 states had ratified the Nineteenth Amendment.
 To become law, 36 of the total 48 states needed to ratify it.
 By August 1920, Tennessee became the 36th state to ratify the Amendment.

 Originally an annex to the Auditorium Building, the Congress Hotel is part of Historic Michigan Boulevard District, a Chicago Landmark.
 The city is a Certified Local Government.

 The Certified Local Government Program is a certified partnership between federal, state, and local governments that supports local communities’ commitment to historic preservation.